bandrewfox/exprdb_docs/sracopy/readme.txt

 https://stackify.com/aws-batch-guide/

 # First, make a launch template for a 100 GB disk in case some fastq files are really big
+# if you want to change the docker settings on the container host, edit cloud-init.mime.txt
+# then paste the output of this unix command into the launch-template-data.json file:
+base64 -w 0 cloud-init-user-data.txt
+vi launch-template-data.json

+# make the launch template available on EC2
 aws ec2 --region us-east-1 create-launch-template --cli-input-json file://launch-template-data.json

+# if you edit the json template and don't want to make a new AWS Batch Computer Env, then make a new version and set as default
+aws ec2 --region us-east-1 create-launch-template-version --launch-template-name increase-volume-100gb-docker80gb --cli-input-json file://launch-template-data.json
+aws ec2 --region us-east-1 modify-launch-template  --launch-template-name increase-volume-100gb-docker80gb --default-version 2

 # Create a Compute Environment
 - Managed